marvinquiet/marvinquiet.github.io/_pages/software.md

 ### Research pipleines

 - Explorations on strategies of constructing reference dataset for celltyping.
-Our paper is currently under review and once it gets published, I will put the code link here. [project link](https://github.com/marvinquiet/RefConstruction_supervisedCelltyping)
+Our paper titled "Evaluation of some aspects in supervised cell type identification for single-cell RNA-seq: classifier, feature selection, and reference construction" is accepted on *Genome Biology*. [benchmark code](https://github.com/marvinquiet/RefConstruction_supervisedCelltyping), [paper](https://doi.org/10.1186/s13059-021-02480-2)